EducationEducation

 Definition

-This indicator shows the number and percentage of children aged 5 – 6 years who are reported to be attending an early childhood development (ECD) programme or educational institution – in other words, those attending out-of-home care and learning centres including ECD centres, pre-grade R, grade R or grade 1 in ordinary schools.
+This indicator shows the number and percentage of children aged 5 – 6 who are reported to be attending an early learning programme (ELP) or school – in other words, those attending out-of-home group care and learning facilities including ECD centres, pre-Grade R, Grade R or Grade 1 in ordinary schools.
 While all these facilities provide care and stimulation for early learning for young children, the emphasis on providing learning opportunities through structured learning programmes differs by facility type.

 Data